gillianneysha/gillianneysha/README.md

 **BS Information Systems Student** | Aspiring Full-Stack Developer | IoT & PWA Enthusiast

 I’m passionate about **turning ideas into impactful digital solutions** — from healthcare apps that improve accessibility to IoT projects that bring smart concepts to life.
-I thrive at the intersection of **problem-solving, design, and code**, creating projects that put **people first** while exploring the endless possibilities of technology.
+I thrive at the intersection of **problem-solving, design, and code**, creating projects that put **people first** while exploring technology.

 ---